MainulDip/KotlinEveryday/kotlin-basic-102-advanced.md

 ```

 ### Note on `invoke`:
 in kotlin invoke mimics the `()` after function/object/class 's `instance`. using it, we can call a functions's instance like a function, ex `val f = fun (){....}`, here f is an instance of the assigned function.
-Its same goes with other type (object/class) instances.
+Its same goes with other type (object/class) instances....

 inside class/object definition, we declare `operator fun invoke(...){....}` to run the function using `instance(...)` signature.